toolness/abasic/README.md

   expediency, though I also liked the idea of preserving the behavior of first-generation BASIC interpreters.

+  That said, when loading input from a file, ABASIC performs static analysis, and will error if it notices anything out of the ordinary, such as a type mismatch, a `GOTO` to an undefined line number, or the line shown above.
+  This can be disabled with the `--skip-check` flag.

 * ABASIC has the optional ability to warn users about suspect code, such as when a variable that has never been assigned to is used in an expression (in such cases the variable defaults to zero or an empty string,